rust-lang/book/nostarch/chapter03.md

 easier to reason through.

 But mutability can be very useful, and can make code more convenient to write.
-Variables are immutable only by default; as you did in Chapter 2, you can make them mutable by adding `mut` in front of the variable name.
+Although variables are immutable by default, you can make them mutable by adding `mut` in front of the variable name as you did in Chapter 2.
 Adding `mut` also conveys intent to future readers of the code by indicating that other parts of the code will be changing this variable’s value.